-The Head teacher, on all such occasions, will discuss the content of the allegation with the Designated Officer (DO).8
+The Head teacher / Head of school, on all such occasions, will discuss the content of the allegation with the Local Authority Designated Officer (LADO).8

-If the allegation made to a member of staff concerns the Headteacher, the person receiving the allegation will immediately inform the Chair of Governors / Trustees who will consult DO, without notifying the Headteacher first.
+If the allegation made to a member of staff concerns the Headteacher / Head of School, the person receiving the allegation will immediately inform the Chair of The Governing Body / Trustees who will consult LADO, without notifying the Headteacher first.

 The school will follow Wigan's procedures for managing allegations against staff.
-Under no circumstances will we send a child / young person home pending such an investigation, unless this advice is given exceptionally, as a result of a consultation with the DO.
+Under no circumstances will we send a child / young person home pending such an investigation, unless this advice is given exceptionally, as a result of a consultation with the LADO.

-Suspension of the member of staff, excluding the Headteacher, against whom an allegation has been made, needs careful consideration, and the Headteacher will seek the advice of Human Resources / Legal in order to make that decision and informing the DO at the earliest opportunity.
+Suspension of the member of staff, excluding the Headteacher, against whom an allegation has been made, needs careful consideration, and the Headteacher will seek the advice of Human Resources / Legal in order to make that decision and informing the LADO at the earliest opportunity.

-In the event of an allegation against the Headteacher, the decision to suspend will be made by the Chair of Governors with advice as outlined above.
+In the event of an allegation against the Headteacher, the decision to suspend will be made by the Chair of The Governing Body / Trustees with advice as outlined above.